Emma, my middle child likes to stomp, scream, and hit when she is mad.

 Keep your hands in your pockets or fold your hands together

-This is the most simple and basic of the logical consequences of hitting.
+It is a loss privileges and in this case it’s the use of their hands.
 In fact, we try to say something like “keep your hands to yourself” and the best way to do that is to make sure they’re not available to use.

 Grab your free “parents’ guide to behaviors” download.